SHIELD: Evaluation and Defense Strategies for Copyright Compliance in LLM Text Generation: Agent-based defense mechanism

 Figure~\ref{fig:agent_few_shot} shows the few-shot example used in the \FrameworkName~Defense Mechanism when copyrighted material is detected.
 The examples provide the model with a few-shot learning prompt to help it understand to what extent it should refuse to comply with the user's request.
+The prompt has two settings: (1) used when detect both user prompt and generation; and (2) used when only detect user prompt.
+These two settings are used in different scenarios described in Section~\ref{sec:agent_input_output}.
+The examples are designed to help the model understand the task and provide a proper response.
+It uses Harry Potter as an example, which is a well-known copyrighted material, to simulate the real-world scenario.
+For different input, we use the same few-shot examples.
+This means, for other copyrighted materials, the few-shot examples will still be the same.